-Websites are often the lifeblood of an organization.
-Whether it’s marketing a brand online, providing a digital storefront, or creating a central repository through a content management system - websites are critical for businesses today.
-The various functions and capabilities of a website are often tied to the perception of a brand.
+Web applications are often the lifeblood of an organization.
+Whether it’s marketing a brand online, providing a digital storefront, or creating a central repository through a content management system - web apps are critical for businesses today.
+The various functions and capabilities of a web application or website are often tied to the perception of a brand.

 Reaching the right customers through optimized content, and immersing visitors with effective web design techniques allow for many businesses to differentiate themselves from competitors.
 But when a website lags behind in terms of trending technologies and approaches to web development, the increasingly tech-savvy consumer will negatively judge a brand by their website.